 sweet and sour cranberry sauce

-1/4 C of reserved broth from soaking TVP
+- 1/4 C reserved broth from soaking TVP

-If you can’t find small pieces of TVP like these, then you can pulse large pieces in a food processor before hydrating.
+If you can’t find small pieces of TVP, you can pulse large pieces in a food processor before hydrating.

-In a mixing bowl add bouillon and water and stir to combine and dissolve.
+In a mixing bowl, add bouillon and water and stir to combine and dissolve.
 Then pour over the TVP in a larger bowl.
-Let it soak until the TVP pieces have expanded but are still a bit firm to touch.
+Let it soak until the TVP pieces have expanded, but are still a bit firm to touch.
 It will only take a few minutes.
-Strain over the first mixing bowl to reserve the stock, which you’ll use for the sweet & sour sauce, and gently press the TVP to ensure the TVP pieces aren’t soaked in liquid.
+Strain over the first mixing bowl to reserve the stock, which you’ll use for the sweet and sour sauce, and gently press the TVP to ensure the TVP pieces aren’t soaked in liquid.

 Combine the ground flax with the 3 tablespoons of water in a small bowl until well combined.
 Set aside to thicken while you cook the base of the meatballs.

 Heat 1 tablespoon of olive oil in a medium cast iron skillet over medium heat.
 Sauté onion and garlic for 2 to 3 minutes until soft and fragrant.
 Lower heat if necessary to prevent burning.
 Then add all the spices, sea salt, and ground black pepper and cook for another minute.
 Then add in the strained TVP and stir to combine, cooking for another 2 to 3 minutes.

 Remove this mixture from the pan into the large mixing bowl.
 Combine with beets, beans, and flax mixture until well combined and mixture looks evenly combined.
 Then stir in oat flour until combined.

 Form 1 1/2-inch balls with your hands and set meatballs on a tray lined with parchment paper.
 Once they’re all formed, place the tray in the fridge for at least 30 minutes to firm up and cool before pan frying.